gsmartensson/brain_age_prediction_public/README.md

 *XX* is a tool that takes an unprocessed T1-weighted MRI image (in .nii or .nii.gz format) of the brain and automatically predicts the age of the subject.
 The model was trained on more than 15000 images from healthy individuals.

-The methods in this repository is described in:
+The methods in this repository is described in TBA.

-Gustav Mårtensson, Daniel Ferreira, Lena Cavallin, J-Sebastian Muehlboeck, Lars-Olof Wahlund, Chunliang Wang, and Eric Westman, [AVRA: Automatic Visual Ratings of Atrophy from MRI images using Recurrent Convolutional Neural Networks.](https://www.sciencedirect.com/science/article/pii/S2213158219302220), NeuroImage: Clinical, 2019.

 The network architecture is a 3D version of ResNet [He et al. (2017)](https://arxiv.org/abs/1512.03385).